1983–84 Liverpool F.C. season: Events of the season

 October saw Liverpool's League Cup quest begin in the second round, where they eliminated Third Division Brentford by a comfortable margin.
-Their European Cup campaign thrown into question with a goalless home draw with Atletico Bilbao of Spain in the second round first leg, leaving them to need at least a score draw in the return leg in order to progress to the quarter-finals.
+Their European Cup campaign thrown into question with a goalless home draw with Athletic Bilbao of Spain in the second round first leg, leaving them to need at least a score draw in the return leg in order to progress to the quarter-finals.
 In the league, however, excellent wins over West Ham United and Luton Town helped them to attain second place as the month drew to a close, two points short of leaders Manchester United.
 As well as the surprise challenge from West Ham United, they also had a race for the title mounting from fellow London side QPR, who like West Ham had never won the title before, but were also playing their first top division season since promotion the previous campaign.